Header Image

 4.8.
 Stress benefits of aversion to inactivity

-Stress is conveyed:
+Stress conveyed:

 “Make sure that the problem is solved immediately.
 A danger should not be allowed to persist.